- As low as $150/Night

 THE SPACE

 The home is new, but the land was farmed by my granddad and dad (and their siblings) since the early 1900’s.
 There were cows, horses, goats, hogs, chickens, dogs, and of course vegetables and flowers.
 Farming is what helped them survive the Great Depression, raise their families, and continue up to 2013 when my father sold the last goats.
 It really is a special place where time seems to stop and anxiety falls away.
-I hope you savor your stay.
+I hope you appreciate your stay.

 This is a newer home and completely refreshed from the kitchen to the closets.
 There are tons of windows, which make the home bright and airy and provide vistas of the broad yard and field.